-Corrupt conduct is defined in the Independent Broad-based Anti-corruption Commission Act 2011 as conduct of:
+Corrupt conduct is defined in the Independent Broad-based Anti-corruption Commission Act 2011 as:

-- person that adversely affects the honest performance by a public officer or public body of their functions
+- Conduct of any person that adversely affects the honest performance by a public officer or public body of their functions,

-- public officer or public body that constitutes or involves the dishonest performance of their functions
+- Conduct of a public officer or public body that constitutes or involves the dishonest performance of their functions,

-- public officer or public body that knowingly or recklessly breaches public trust
+- Conduct of a public officer or public body that constitutes or involves knowingly or recklessly breaching public trust,

-- public officer or public body that involves the misuse of information or material acquired in the course of the performance of their role or function, whether or not for the benefit of the public officer or public body or any other person,
+- Conduct of a public officer or public body that involves the misuse of information or material acquired in the course of the performance of their functions, whether or not for the benefit of the public officer or public body or any other person,

-A disclosure of improper conduct or corrupt conduct by the SRO or our employees can be made to the Independent Broad-based Anti-corruption Commission (IBAC).
+A disclosure of improper conduct or corrupt conduct by the SRO or our employees should be made directly to the Independent Broad-based Anti-corruption Commission (IBAC).
 The Act does not permit a disclosure of improper conduct to be made directly to the SRO.

 Once the SRO has been notified by IBAC about a protected disclosure investigation, we will take all reasonable steps to protect the discloser from reprisal and provide welfare management.
 For more information, download our Procedures for Protected Disclosure Management.